ICB1080/stay/README.md

 # stay

-backend of a website for renting accomodations
+backend of a website for renting accommodation